 - Utilize anti-virus protection and scan your device regularly.
 You should also be updating your virus signatures as often as possible to stay ahead of new threats

-- Keep your device updated with all of the most recent operating system and security updates
+- Keep your device updated with all of the most recent operating systems and security updates

 - Keep your web browser and all other software updated with their latest versions